See also Pedagogy, LLM writing styles.

 Prather, J., Reeves, B. N., Leinonen, J., MacNeil, S., Randrianasolo, A. S., Becker, B. A., Kimmel, B., Wright, J., & Briggs, B. (2024).
 The widening gap: The benefits and harms of generative AI for novice programmers.
 In Proceedings of the 2024 ACM Conference on International Computing Education Research (Vol. 1, pp. 469–486). doi:10.1145/3632620.3671116

-Fascinating think-aloud interview study with novice programmers using GitHub Copilot and ChatGPT to do a simple programming task.
-Half the subjects, who knew what they wanted and had a rough idea of strategy, did quite well.
+In the second, half the subjects, who knew what they wanted and had a rough idea of strategy, did quite well.
 Half, however, struggled greatly: they were derailed by constant interruptions from Copilot offering suggestions, sidetracked by suggestions that actually solved a different problem, got stuck in misunderstandings of the task and couldn’t get un-stuck, and so on.
 Most ultimately finished the task, but slowly.
 They conclude: “From the evidence presented above, it appears that most of these ten who struggled thought they understood more than they actually did.
 The patterns of behavior above describe how participants were often led along by GenAI such that each step was able to be rationalized as understanding, making it even more difficult for participants to assess their own learning.”
 They caution that studies saying novice programmers self-report finding AI useful may be misleading, because their own interviews show students being derailed by it and then claiming it was helpful, perhaps because the students don’t have the metacognitive skills to recognize the result was wrong.

 Thorgeirsson, S., Ewen, T., & Su, Z. (2025).
 What can computer science educators learn from the failures of top-down pedagogy?
 In Proceedings of the 56th ACM Technical Symposium on Computer Science Education (Vol. 1, pp. 1127–1133). doi:10.1145/3641554.3701873

 Creates a dichotomy of teaching approaches: bottom-up approaches start with the basic core skills and work up to integrate them, while top-down approaches start with the overall goal and work downward.
 Phonics, in which children learn to read by practicing sounding out individual words and then progressing to whole sentences, is bottom-up; whole-language reading, where students start reading entire sentences early and guess how to read unfamiliar words from context, is top-down.
 Whole-language reading was trendy until recently, but it turns out that all the empirical evidence suggests it doesn’t work.
 The authors worry that “approaches that rely heavily on large language models (LLMs) or ‘prompt programming’ run the risk of being the computer science equivalent of whole language, focusing heavily on end results without understanding the underlying mechanics”.
 They review several studies, including some cited above, that top-down LLM-based approaches may leave students with weak metacognitive skills.
-But, they note, the other part of education is engagement and motivation – whole-language reading is much more fun for teachers, because they get to read stories instead of sounding out words; and LLM-based education might be more fun because of the fancy new technology.
+But, they note, the other part of education is engagement and motivation—whole-language reading is much more fun for teachers, because they get to read stories instead of sounding out words; and LLM-based education might be more fun because of the fancy new technology.
 And you can’t pick a pedagogy without considering whether it will motivate students and teachers.